List of state routes in Connecticut

-State Routes
+State routes

 Routes are signed state highways and are assigned numbers from 1 to 399 (with the exception of I-684 and I-691).
 All state, U.S. and Interstate highways are part of the same numbering system.
 In 1926, the U.S. highway system was implemented.
 U.S. Routes 1, 5, 6, and 7 were used as designations on several primary state highways, replacing New England routes 1, 2, 3, and 4, respectively.
 The other New England routes that were not re-designated as U.S. routes became ordinary state highways but kept their number designation, which are used even today (with some realignment).
 In 1958, Connecticut received approval for the route numbers of its three primary Interstate highways: I-84, I-91, and I-95.
 State highways with the same number designation as the Interstate highways were renumbered to avoid duplication of route numbers.

-Special Service Roads
+Special service roads

 Roads classified by the Department of Transportation as special service roads are given an unsigned number designation between 400 and 499.
 Special service roads are roads that connect a federal or state facility (including state parks and some Interstate Highway interchanges) to a signed state route.
 These numbers only appear in internal documentation, none of them are signed.

-State Roads
+State roads

 State Roads are state-maintained roads that are usually long entrance/exit ramps to/from an expressway, or short interconnecting roads between signed routes.
 Roads classified by the Department of Transportation as state roads are given an unsigned number designation between 500 and 999.
 The first digit denotes which Maintenance District the road is mainly located in: